jdoleary/Spellmasons/docs/CriticalPath.md

     - Support modding
         - Include instructions from Modding.md
     - QualityOfLife.md
+    - Balance Songs and create soundtrack for sale (see Darkest Dungeon soundtrack page for how it should appear)
 - January 31 (check timezone)
     - Release Game and Demo